missinglink/pbflint/README.md

 ### Builds

-You can download binary the files in `./build` for your architecture:
+You can download ready-to-go binary files for your architecture:

 | linux x64 | osx x64 | windows x64 | arm6 |
 |:-:|:-:|:-:|:-:|